 That may sound strange, but for 15 years now, our desire has been to build community sufficiency, teach pioneering skills like those used during the Great Depression era, teach online courses through the Pioneering Today Academy, share free content through my YouTube channel and this blog, and even hold some in-person workshops.

-But our homestead where we live just didn't allow for the volume we'd really hoped for.
+But our homestead where we live just doesn't allow for the volume we really want.
 Really, we're maxed out at about ten people per in-person class, and a lot of work goes into these training days for only ten people to get to benefit from them.

 We simply want to open our doors to allow more of you to walk through this journey with us!

 Because of our desire for community sufficiency, this homestead property will allow us to teach on such a larger scale and have the ability to make it available to many more people.

 You can actually book this Farm-stay for your own family, come see the adorable Scottish Hylander cows, get to grab farm-fresh eggs straight from the coop for breakfast, and during certain months, even harvest flowers, herbs, or veggies from the gardens.

 It's a full working homestead, managed by our family, with the bonus of being an AirBnB!